List of Soccer Statistics

 Goal Kick (GK)

-Goal kicks are performed exclusively by goalies and are recorded by this abbreviation.
-Goal kicks occur after the ball goes out of play near the end line after being touched last by the opponent.
+Goal kicks are usually performed by goalies and are recorded with the abbreviation GK.
+Goal kicks occur after the ball goes out of play across the end line after being touched last by the offensive team.
 Goal kicks can also be awarded after failed crosses and missed penalty kicks, but they all occur after the ball has left play.

 Penalty Kick (PK)

 Penalty kicks are one of the more exciting moments of soccer.
 They can be recorded either by team or player.
-A penalty kick occurs when a player is fouled in his offensive box.
-This results in a free shot one on one with the opposing goalkeeper.
-Sometimes a game will determine a winner by a series of penalty kicks, usually when the game is tied after 120 minutes.
+A penalty kick occurs when a player is fouled in their offensive box.
+This results in a free shot one-on-one with the opposing goalkeeper.
+Sometimes, a game’s winner will be determined by a series of penalty kicks, known as a penalty shootout, when the game is tied after 120 minutes.

 Corner Kick (CK)

 The passes statistic can be recorded either individually or for the team as a whole.
-This covers the amount of passes that a player or team makes throughout the game, regardless if the pass was successful or not.
+This covers the number of passes that a player or team makes throughout the game, regardless of whether the pass was successful.